countdigi/talk-2018-git/slides.md

         Add README.md

-Now lets make another change to `README.md`...

 ---

 ## Commit Graph

+Now lets make another change to `README.md` by adding a new line of text.

+We then:

-If we make another change to `README.md`, stage the change in the Index with `git add` and commit the change with `git commit`, that new commit will store a pointer to our first commit building a chain.
+- Stage the change in the Index with `git add README.md`
+- Commit the change with `git commit -m 'Add new line to README.md'`

+This new commit will store a pointer to our first commit and start building a chain.
-In the diagram, a single branch named master has a 4-commit revision history with `4e77435` as the initial commit and `01ac0f6` as the most recent commit.
+In the diagram below, we see a 4-commit Revision History with the default branch `master` pointing to the most recent commit id `01ac0f6`.

-The branch `master` points to the latest commit and `HEAD` points to the branch `master`.

-`HEAD` tells Git what will be the parent of your next commit and so we say we are currently "on" the branch `master`.
+The branch or commit id that `HEAD` points to is what Git uses for the parent of the next commit.
+We say we are on the `master` branch because `HEAD` points to `master` which points to its head, commit `01ac0f6`.

-Note the arrows pointing left-to-right in the diagram represent time, but the commit graph would be arrows pointing right-to-left (towards the past).
+Git will use `01ac0f6` as the parent of the next commit and then move the head of `master` forward to point to the new commit id and so on building the Revision History as a linked-list.

 ![Commit Graph](images/commit-chain.png)